livecycle/preevy/README.md

 Just like with `docker compose`, you can use the global `--file | -f` option to specify path(s) for the Compose file.
 If not specified, the [default loading order](https://docs.docker.com/compose/reference/#use--f-to-specify-name-and-path-of-one-or-more-compose-files) is used.
 Multiple files are [supported](https://docs.docker.com/compose/extends/#multiple-compose-files) just like with `docker compose`.

-An additional option `--system-compose-file` can be used to specify paths to Compose files without overriding the default loading order.
+### Preevy-specific compose file

+In addition to the default loading order described above, an optional Preevy-specific Compose file can be used.
 This is useful for scripts invoking the Preevy CLI (e.g, a GitHub Action), to accept user-provided compose files (including the default loading order) while ensuring a specific file is always loaded.
+Preevy attempts to load files named `compose.preevy.yaml`, `compose.preevy.yml`, `docker-compose.preevy.yaml` or `docker-compose.preevy.yml`.
+If one of these exists, they are loaded BEFORE the default loading order.
+The name of the Preevy-specific compose file can be overriden by spefcifying the argument `--system-compose-file`.

 ### Preevy-specific configuration